 Understand also that there are plenty of states all over America that practice different styles of cooking ribs or BBQs.
 Some may use the famous hickory, mesquite, grapevine wood etc. while others may use their local flora woods or whatever type of wood is available to use.
 If you are interested to smoking ribs on your own but don’t know what kind of wood to get then these options can help you with that:

-- Hickory – is the most popular type of wood used in smoking ribs or BBQ.
+Is the most popular type of wood used in smoking ribs or BBQ.
 They are usually found and used in the Southern and Midwestern parts of the states.
 They are known for their strong flavor that adds taste to the meat you are smoking but if this wood is used too much the meat could come out bitter.

-- Oak – the most popular type of oak is the red oak as this is used mainly for smoking ribs and other heavy meats.
+The most popular type of oak is the red oak as this is used mainly for smoking ribs and other heavy meats.
 It comes out strong but it does not overpower the taste of the meat as well as its texture.
 This is considered to be the choice of wood if you are going to cooking lamb or beef.

-- Mesquite is known for being naturally oily which makes it easier to burn.
+It is known for being naturally oily which makes it easier to burn.
 It also emits a unique flavor that you will love on your smoked ribs.
 While this may be a good choice for smoking meats, it might not be the best one for long barbecues.

-- Grapevine is a good choice if you are going to smoke beef, fish and poultry.
+It is a good choice if you are going to smoke beef, fish and poultry.
 It gives out a nice and delicate flavor that you will love but the only downside to this is that it emits an odorous smoke.

-- Apple is an excellent choice if you want to have mild and sweet flavor incorporated to your smoked rib or other heavy meats.
+It is an excellent choice if you want to have mild and sweet flavor incorporated to your smoked rib or other heavy meats.
 It’s a good choice to use for BBQ pork, poultry and the most favored wood in smoking ham.

-- Cherry is best for BBQs, beef and pork.
+It is best for BBQs, beef and pork.
 They often give your smoked meats that vibrant color similar to mahogany when used and is a great combination with oak, pecan and hickory especially when you are cooking smoked ribs.

-- Pecan is a wood that belongs to the variety of hickory and is a good choice if you are going to do long barbecues.
+It is a wood that belongs to the variety of hickory and is a good choice if you are going to do long barbecues.
 This wood usually burns slowly and often gives out a delicate flavor to the meat.
 It may also be pungent and is a good choice to mix with other types of wood.
 The only thing you need to remember is that you should use pecan in moderation so the meat you are smoking does not acquire its pungent smell.